 Ricky Skaggs' ongoing Hall of Fame career took him from his old Kentucky home to some of bluegrass and country music's biggest stages.
 From there, he became a mainstream traditionalist in the truest sense, expanding his country song arsenal without shunning his roots.
-Although Skaggs and his band Kentucky Thunder eventually returned to the bluegrass and gospel worlds, his legend status in country music circles never waned.
+Although Skaggs and his band Kentucky Thunder eventually returned to the bluegrass and gospel worlds, his legendary status in Nashville's country music circles never waned.

 Most of the following picks point to Skaggs' run as a mainstream country star in the 1980s.
 It's the time frame that made him a household name, marked by pop-accessible hits that embraced bluegrass style.
-The list easily could've focused more on his more recent return to bluegrass ("Sally Jo," "Get Up John"), collaborations with the likes of Bruce Hornsby (they cover Rick James' "Super Freak," of all things, and a cut fun take on "Cluck Ol Hen") or interpretations of old classics ("A Lonesome Night,""San Antonio Rose," "Little Cabin Home on the Hill," "Little Georgia Rose," "Black Eyed Suzie," "Wheel Hoss," "Toy Heart" and "Sweet Temptation" could be a list unto itself).
+The list easily could've focused more on his more recent return to bluegrass ("Sally Jo," "Get Up John"), collaborations with the likes of Bruce Hornsby (they cover Rick James' "Super Freak," of all things, and a cut fun take on "Cluck Ol Hen") or interpretations of old classics ("A Lonesome Night," "San Antonio Rose," "Little Cabin Home on the Hill," "Little Georgia Rose," "Black Eyed Suzie," "Wheel Hoss," "Toy Heart" and "Sweet Temptation" could be a list unto itself).
 All eras of Ricky Skaggs songs offered up top 10-worthy material, so keep in mind that this list barely scrapes the surface of his contributions to country and bluegrass music.

 10. "Tennessee Stud"